mbtproject/mbt/doc/mbt_describe_diff.md

-## mbt describe pr
+## mbt describe diff

-Describes the manifest for diff between src and dst branches
+Describes the manifest for diff between from and to commits

 ### Synopsis

-Describes the manifest for diff between src and dst branches
+Describes the manifest for diff between from and to commits

-Works out the merge base for src and dst branches and displays all modules which have been changed between merge base and the tip of dst branch.
+Works out the merge base for from and to commits and displays all modules which have been changed between merge base and the to commit.

 ```
-mbt describe pr --src <branch> --dst <branch> [flags]
+mbt describe diff --from <commit> --to <commit> [flags]
 ```

 ### Options

 ```
-      --dst string   destination branch
+      --from string   from commit
-  -h, --help         help for pr
+  -h, --help          help for diff
-      --src string   source branch
+      --to string     to commit
 ```

 ### Options inherited from parent commands